SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 When specifying the type annotation for a literal value, the annotation's type must be a type that can be instantiated from that literal value.
 That is, the type must conform to one of the following Swift standard library protocols:

-``ExpressibleByIntegerLiteral`` for integer literals, ``ExpressibleByFloatLiteral`` for floating-point literals, ``ExpressibleByStringLiteral`` for string literals, ``ExpressibleByBooleanLiteral`` for Boolean literals, ``ExpressibleByUnicodeScalarLiteral`` for string literals that contain only a single Unicode scalar, and ``ExpressibleByExtendedGraphemeClusterLiteral`` for string literals that contain only a single extended grapheme cluster.
+- ``ExpressibleByIntegerLiteral`` for integer literals
+- ``ExpressibleByFloatLiteral`` for floating-point literals
+- ``ExpressibleByStringLiteral`` for string literals
+- ``ExpressibleByBooleanLiteral`` for Boolean literals
+- ``ExpressibleByUnicodeScalarLiteral`` for string literal that contain only a single Unicode scalar,
+- ``ExpressibleByExtendedGraphemeClusterLiteral`` for string literal that contain only a single extended grapheme cluster.

 For example, ``Int8`` conforms to the ``ExpressibleByIntegerLiteral`` protocol, and therefore it can be used in the type annotation for the integer literal ``42`` in the declaration ``let x: Int8 = 42``.

 ..
 The list of ExpressibleBy... protocols above also appears in Declarations_EnumerationsWithRawCaseValues.
    ExpressibleByNilLiteral is left out of the list because conformance to it isn't recommended.
+   There is no protocol for regex literal in the list because the stdlib intentionally omits that.

 .. syntax-grammar::